-UistFilm are launching a participatory multi-media art project inviting people across the world, but especially in island and coastal communities, to create messages in bottles, documenting your concerns about the climate crisis, sea level rise, marine pollution and biodiversity asking questions of polluters and those in power, proposing sustainable future scenarios for mitigation, adaptation and resilience.
+UistFilm have launched a participatory multi-media art project inviting people across the world, but especially in island and coastal communities, to create messages in bottles, documenting your concerns about the climate crisis, sea level rise, marine pollution and biodiversity asking questions of polluters and those in power, proposing sustainable future scenarios for mitigation, adaptation and resilience.

-An exhibition of the messages, bottles and resulting film will be launched prior to COP26 UN climate summit in Glasgow, November 2021
+An exhibition of the messages, bottles and resulting film will be launched alongside COP26 UN climate summit in Glasgow, November 2021

 - Find a plastic drinks bottle on a shore near you (only if current covid restrictions allow)

 - Film yourself collecting it, saying where you found it.
 Tell us about your beach and what you love about it

 - Empty & clean the bottle.

 - Think of who you would like to send a message about the climate crisis & sea level rise – a politician? a polluter? future generations?

 - Film yourself writing a message – read the message out

 - Send the message and the bottle (include your name and contact details so we can stay in touch) to: